veravolkova/CopilotHackathon/exercisefiles/springboot/README.md

 Additionally, create a unit test that validates the operation.

-From now on, you will have to create the unit tests for every new operation.
+From now on, you are expected to create unit tests for every new operation.

 ### 3. Validate the format of a spanish phone